mongodb/specifications/source/run-command/run-command.rst

 Client Side Operations Timeout
 """"""""""""""""""""""""""""""

-As with RunCommand if the initial command has a ``maxTimeMS`` and CSOT settings are provided the behavior is undefined and drivers MUST NOT inspect the document to detect this.
+As with RunCommand, if the initial command has a ``maxTimeMS`` and CSOT settings are provided the behavior is undefined and drivers MUST NOT inspect the document to detect this.
-Drivers SHOULD not allow both a ``getMore`` ``maxTimeMS`` setting to be provided and CSOT settings.
+Drivers SHOULD raise an error if both a ``getMore`` ``maxTimeMS`` setting and CSOT settings are provided.
 Drivers MUST document that attempting to set both can have undefined behavior and is not supported.

 When ``timeoutMS`` and ``timeoutMode`` are provided the driver MUST support timeout functionality as described in the CSOT specification.